RubixML/ML/docs/model-persistence.md

 ```

 ## Persisting Transformers
-In addition to Learners, the persistence subsystem can be used to save and load any Stateful transformer that implements the [Persistable](persistable.md) interface.
+In addition to Learners, the persistence subsystem can be used to individually save and load any Stateful transformer that implements the [Persistable](persistable.md) interface .
 In the example below we'll fit a transformer to a dataset and then save it to the [Filesystem](persisters/filesystem.md).

 ```php
 use Rubix\ML\Transformers\OneHotEncoder;